-The hatching larvae (maggots) feed on the flesh of the fruit, gradually moving towards the centre of it.
-The feeding activity of the larvae causes the fruit to prematurely ripen and rot.
+The hatching larvae (maggots) feed inside the fruit and are accompanied by various bacteria that are introduced when the female fly lays its eggs.
+The activity of the maggots and the bacteria causes the fruit to rot internally and often affected fruit will prematurely fall from the free.
 The larval stage is the most likely stage that you would recognise the presence of fruit fly in your fruit if you cut it open.

 As the fruit ripens and rots, it falls to the ground.
 Fully mature larvae leave the fruit and burrow into the soil to pupate.
-In the soil, larvae become inactive and change into oval, light to dark brown, hard pupae, in which adult flies develop.
+In the soil, larvae become inactive and change into oval shaped, light to dark brown, hard pupae.
+Inside the pupal case, which is the cocoon or chrysalis formed by butterflies, the adult fly develops.
 At this stage you are unlikely to recognise the presence of fruit fly pupae in the ground.

 The adult flies may emerge from the pupae in as little as seven days during the summer, or after several months over winter.
 The adult fly looks for the nourishment it needs to reach maturity, breed, and lay eggs in new season crops.
-At this stage of the lifecycle you may be able to recognise adult flies landing on or hovering around fruit.
+At this stage of the life cycle you may be able to recognise adult flies landing on or sheltering amongst vegetation or landing on fruit.

 Behaviour of fruit flies

 Fruit fly numbers tend to increase, usually in spring, when temperatures are warm and there is continued availability of suitable host plants.
-Fruit flies develop from eggs to adults within four to five weeks.
+Under good conditions, fruit flies develop from eggs to adults within four to five weeks.